MailCheck-co/mailcheck.site/src/routes/blog/csv-file/index.md

 date: 18.04.2019
 readingTime: 3 min read
 snippet: A CSV file is an acronym for Comma Separated Values File that presents a file with values separated (delimited) by commas.
 A CVS file is a text format file designed to depict spreadsheet data.
-desc: CSV (Comma Separated Values) file - theoretical aspects and practical usage.
+description: CSV (Comma Separated Values) file - theoretical aspects and practical usage.
 Structure.
 How to create, open and convert a CSV file
 ---

 # CSV FILE - THEORETICAL ASPECTS AND PRACTICAL USAGE